Three Trumps from Acorn: The Acorn Microcomputer

 The Acorn Atom was a 6502-based 8-bit computer that in its basic version managed to pack even less RAM than the VIC-20: 2K compared to 3.5K.
 However, it was very modular and so ...

 Important notice to all micro-computer purchasers: The BBC Micro-computer system

 This is perhaps the advert that really started it all for Acorn, at least in terms of the Acorn Proton, a.k.a. the BBC Micro.
 It announced the upcoming availability of the new BB...

 The BBC Microcomputer System: The Shape of Things to Come

-This sales brochure, featuring a very Salvador Dali-esque painting including a Rubik's Cube - the defining icon of the 1980s - was for the Acorn Electron, also known as the Elk - a machine first annou...
+This sales brochure, featuring a very Salvador Dali-esque painting including a Rubik's Cube - one of the defining icon of the 1980s - was for the Acorn Electron, sometimes known a...

 The Acorn Model B BBC Micro was quite a big thing in the UK, although didn't do much outside its home market.
-Its popularity was thanks largely to a unique collaboration with the BBC, which saw comput...
+Its popularity in the UK was largely thanks to a unique collaborati...

 25th August 1983

 This advert is for a speech synthesis chip for the BBC Micro which used the voice of one of the greats of 1970s television news broadcasting - Kenneth Kendall.
 It's a nice bit o...